QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

 SHOULD parse the template and enforce the constraints if it is possible during the processing of template creation, e.g., servers may validate type constraints for the leaf, including those defined in the type's "range", "length", and "pattern" properties.
+Implementations may also consider using mechanism defined in {{?I-D.netmod-yang-anydata-validation}} to validate anydata.

+> Editor's Note: Should the validity of template configuration be mandatory or optional?

 That said, if a template is applied in the configuration data tree, the results of the template configuration merging with configuration